pallabidas/FastMTTFramework/README.md

 The older scheme, which has a different executable for each channel, computes the nominal and up/down lepton energy scales on top of the input branches.

-In the [LUNA framework](https://gitlab.cern.ch/skkwan/lunaFramework), this step is meant to be run after `postprocessing`, and before the DNN evaluation.
+In the [LUNA framework](https://gitlab.cern.ch/skkwan/lunaFramework), this step is meant to be run after `skimming`, and before the `postprocessing`.

 Features to be added:
 - Benchmark runtimes with systematics enabled